zhenruiliao/tension/docs/source/index.rst

 ..
-TensorFORCE documentation master file, created by sphinx-quickstart on Tue Apr  5 20:16:14 2022.
+TENSION documentation master file, created by sphinx-quickstart on Tue Apr  5 20:16:14 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TensorFORCE's documentation!
+Welcome to TENSION's documentation!
 =======================================